 • Make it easier and more satisfactory for developers and municipalities to start or support new senior cohousing projects.

 Reprinted with permission from The Senior Cohousing Handbook by Charles Durrett, published by New Society Publishers, 2009.
-Buy this book from the MOTHER EARTH NEWS store: The Senior Cohousing Handbook.
+Buy this book from our store: The Senior Cohousing Handbook.